 I discuss the sampling distribution of the sample mean, and work through an example of a probability calculation.
 (I only briefly mention the central limit theorem here, but discuss it in more detail in another video).

 I discuss the central limit theorem, a very important concept in the world of statistics.
-I illustrate the concept by sampling from two different distributions, and for both distributions plot the sampling distribution of the sample mean for various sample … Watch the Video
+I illustrate the concept by sampling from two different distributions, and for both distributions plot the sampling distribution of the sample mean for various sample sizes.
+I also discuss why the central limit theorem is important in statistics, and work … Read more

 I derive the mean and variance of the sampling distribution of the sample mean.

 A proof that the sample variance (with n-1 in the denominator) is an unbiased estimator of the population variance.
-In this proof I use the fact that the sampling distribution of the sample mean has a mean of mu and … Watch the Video
+In this proof I use the fact that the sampling distribution of the sample mean has a mean of mu and a variance of sigma^2/n.
+If you need that to be shown as well, I show … Read more

 A look at the consequences of the violation of the normality assumption, when using the one-sample t procedures to draw inferences about the population mean mu.